Updated June 2020

-From Japan to Europe and the America’s the use of images in storytelling has a long tradition of engaging a wide and diverse audience.
-However, it wasn’t until the 1930s that the western comic book as we now know it, came into being.
+From Japan to Europe and America, the use of images in storytelling has a long tradition of engaging a wide and diverse audience.
+However, it wasn’t until the 1930s that the comic book, as we now know it, came into being.
 And while the popularity of the comic grew, it took Hollywood some time to catch on to the potential success of the comic/movie crossover.
 With The Adventures of Captain Marvel hitting cinema screens in 1941, based on the Fawcett comics creation (Shazam).

 Superman the Movie (1978) Superman II (1980/2006) & Superman Returns (2006)

 Richard Donner’s superhero epic not only provided the cinematic template for everything ‘super’ that came after it.
 But also redefined the role comic book movies would play in each generation since its release.
-Taking the superhero from low budget matinees to spectacular event driven cinema.
+Taking the superhero from low budget matinees to the spectacular event-driven cinema of today.

 Created by childhood friends Jerry Siegel and Joe Shuster.
 Both of whom were classmates at Glenville High School in Cleveland, Ohio.
 Superman was born into a world where fascism was marching across Europe.
-Therefore, it may come as no surprise that the characters creators were both Jewish young men.
-Their creation of hope and justice jarring with the post depression world of turmoil and hate surrounding them.
-With Superman’s origin story echoing that of Moses.
-While his name Kal-El was based on a Hebrew suffix for God.
+Therefore, it may come as no surprise that the character’s creators were both Jewish young men.
+Their creation of hope and justice jarring with the post-depression world of turmoil and hate surrounding them.
+His stature and strength a dreamlike evocation of two adolescent boys striving for belonging.
+Just as his origins echoed that of Moses; his name Kal-El a Hebrew suffix for God.

-Superman the Movie offers a sublime coming of age story, dovetailed with a reflection of American freedom based on its history as country of immigrants.
+Superman the Movie offers a sublime coming of age story, dovetailed with a reflection of American freedom based on its history as a country of immigrants.
 One that lights up the screen with hope for a better world.
-As an orphan from a distant star, finds himself loved unconditionally by his adoptive parents despite his difference.
-While equally never shying away from the quasi religious themes originally envisioned by Superman’s creators.
+As an orphan from a distant star finds himself loved unconditionally by his adoptive parents despite his difference.
+While equally never shying away from the quasi-religious themes originally envisioned by Superman’s creators.
 Placing the powers of a god in the hands of man still finding his own place in the society that surrounds him.

-But in translating the Superman story to the screen, Donner surrounds these themes with the energy and adventure of the classic Children’s matinees of his childhood.
+But in translating the Superman story to the screen, Donner surrounds these themes with the energy and adventure of the children’s matinees of his childhood.
 Threading humour, charm and excitement into every scene.
 While Christopher Reeve seamlessly portrays both the human and alien side of his character.
-Ultimately creating a defining on screen representation of Clark Kent and Superman that has never been equalled.
+Ultimately creating a defining on-screen representation of Clark Kent and Superman that has never been equalled.

 This love and affection for the character, coupled with the delicate and beautiful cinematography of the late Geoffrey Unsworth.
 And the pure magic of John William’s powerful score, ensure that Superman the Movie soars with sincerity and love.
-While the late Christopher Reeve and Margot Kidder steal our hearts with performances that echo the wonder of a comic book world.
+At the same time, as the late Christopher Reeve and Margot Kidder steal our hearts with performances that echo the wonder of a comic book world.

 Superman was not without its trials and tribulations.
-Notably the sacking of Richard Donner as director before the sequel was completed.
-Even through Donner had already filmed a large part of Superman II.
-Ultimately leading to the films completion laying in the hands of veteran director Richard Lester.
+Notably, the sacking of Richard Donner as director before the sequel was completed; even though Donner had already filmed a large part of Superman II.
+Ultimately leading to the film’s completion laying in the hands of veteran director Richard Lester.
 Who duly altered many aspects of Donner’s original vision, bringing a lighter tone to Superman’s return in 1980.
 But while highly successful and enjoyable, this also led to Superman II feeling remote from the epic start made in 1978.